DNS-Accountants

 What do you mean by Self-employed daily food allowance?

 Did you know that if you're self-employed, you would be able to get some of your food expenses reimbursed?
-It is a food allowance offered by HMRC where self-employed people can claim their daily food expenses.
-As a self-employed person, you can claim daily food allowance as a tax relief on your Self Assessment tax return from HMRC.
+It is a HMRC food allowance offered by HMRC where self-employed people can claim their daily food expenses.
+As a self-employed person, you can claim daily food allowance as a tax relief on your self-assessment tax return from HMRC.

-1. Independent contractors: Independent contractors are type of businesses or individuals who are hired to deliver specific jobs or services and get paid in accordance with the service they have delivered.
+• Independent contractors: Independent contractors are a type of businesses or individuals who are hired to deliver specific jobs or services and get paid in accordance with the service they have delivered.
 Since the independent contractors are not counted as employees of the company they have delivered their services to, UK law refrains from both claiming and receiving employment benefits.
-Example of independent contractors includes advocates, doctors, lawyers, accountants etc.
+Examples of independent contractors include advocates, doctors, lawyers, accountants etc.

-Why most of the people are taking self-employment route?
+Why are most of the people taking the self-employment route?

 The reason why most of the young generation is taking self-employment route is because of its numerous advantages, such as:

-• Own working hours: The first and foremost advantage which a self-employed is have over his traditional counterparts is freedom to choose your own working hours and you can decide when you want to work.
+• Own working hours: The first and foremost advantage which a self-employed person has over his traditional counterparts is freedom to choose your own working hours and you can decide when you want to work.

-• Tax advantages: UK government in order to promote self-employment offers various tax advantages.
+• Tax advantages: The UK government in order to promote self-employment offers various tax advantages.

-• Control over your income: Being a self-employed person you yourself decide your remuneration and have direct control over profits and also acts a motivation to work harder in order to increase your income.
-Also it takes out the opportunity to crib of getting less paid.
+• Control over your income: Being a self-employed person you yourself decide your remuneration and have direct control over profits and also act as a motivation to work harder in order to increase your income.
+Also it takes out the opportunity to crib about getting less paid.

 • Your passion is your work: And most importantly, you are working what you love.

-1. Accommodation: If you have rented out a space to conduct your business, UK government allows you to deduct the amount you pay for its rent.
-Along with the rent you pay for the space, you can also deduct the cost of equipment's you have hired, if any.
+• Accommodation: If you have rented out a space to conduct your business, the UK government allows you to deduct the amount you pay for its rent.
+Along with the rent you pay for the space, you can also deduct the cost of equipment you have hired, if any.

-5. Interest: Any interest on a business loan from a bank is an allowable expense and thus a tax-deductible business expense.
-However you have to make sure that credit card purchases and applicable interest is not a tax-deductible.
+• Interest: Any interest on a business loan from a bank is an allowable expense and thus a tax-deductible business expense.
+However you have to make sure that credit card purchases and applicable interest are not tax-deductible.

-What is the self-employed daily food and drink expenses?
+What are the self-employed daily food and drink expenses?

-The rules applicable on meals i.e. food and drink is similar to that of travel expense i.e. the travel must be allowable and qualify as business travel i.e. you must be away from your workplace and thus eating your lunchbox at your desk does not qualify as allowable expense.
+UK government per diem rates, simpler and efficient to manage business travel expenses.
+The rules applicable on meals i.e. food and drink is similar to that of travel expenses i.e. the travel must be allowable and qualify as business travel i.e. you must be away from your workplace and thus eating your lunchbox at your desk does not qualify as allowable expense.
 One of the allowable scenarios of food or meals claim would be if you are staying away from home overnight to work the next day in order to conduct the business and thus in order to claim self-employed daily subsistence allowance as an allowable expense, it must meet below mentioned conditions:

-2. You travel to the place or the location occasionally and not on regular basis as a part of your business.
+• You travel to the place or the location occasionally and not on a regular basis as a part of your business.

 HMRC has reviewed it policy of food allowance for the self-employed and has now included the traders who don’t use hotels such as cab or taxi drivers who sleep in their taxis and thus they can also claim the cost of their meals even if they are not claiming the cost of accommodation, because they are not using one.
-Also, HMRC has incorporated situations where you are staying with your friend while travelling but having foods and drinks outside.
-Claiming for food and drink expenses is a tricky situation because as per HMRC, you can only claim back the expenses which are wholly and exclusively for the purpose of trade and just to add on the complication, there are various rules applicable to it depending on if you are a sole trader or limited company.
+Also, HMRC has incorporated situations where you are staying with your friend while travelling but having food and drinks outside.
 HMRC introduced an advisory system of benchmark scale rates in order to list out allowable business subsistence expenses, such as:

 • Breakfast rates: A standard rate of £5 can be paid if you are leaving the house earlier than usual and before 6 a.m.